-- For each subsidiary, the so-called business units were analyzed which, when put together, comprise the budget and forecasts of the whole subsidiary company; - Detailed forecasts covered the period of 5 years with an assumed increase in cash flows, while the residual value for later operations of each subsidiary was computed assuming a steady growth in cash flows by 3%; - the assumed increases in cash flows depend upon the strategy of the entire company and tactical plans of individual companies, taking due account of conditions prevailing in particular geographical markets and sectors, and at the same time reflecting the present and potential order backlog.
-The potential order backlog presumes gaining new clients while keeping the present ones; - The forecasts for foreign subsidiaries assumed growth of sales in their functional currencies; - the discount rates applied were equivalent to the weighted average cost of capital for particular companies.
+- the so-called business units were analyzed which, when put together, comprise the budget and forecasts of the whole subsidiary company; - detailed forecasts covered the period of 5 years with an assumed increase in cash flows, while the residual value for later operations of that subsidiary was computed assuming a steady growth in cash flows by 3%; - the assumed increases in cash flows depend upon the strategy of the entire company and tactical plans of individual companies, taking due account of conditions prevailing in particular geographical markets and sectors, and at the same time reflecting the present and potential order backlog.
+The potential order backlog presumes gaining new clients while keeping the present ones; - the discount rate applied was equivalent to the weighted average cost of capital for the company.
 Particular components of the discount rate were determined taking into account the market values of risk-free interest rates, the beta coefficient leveraged to reflect the average market debt/equity ratio, as well as the expected market yield.

-The conducted impairment tests, which involved the estimation of the value in use by applying the model of discounted free cash flow to firm (FCFF), indicated that the value in use of our investments is higher than their carrying value.
+The conducted impairment test, which involved the estimation of the value in use by applying the model of discounted free cash flow to firm (FCFF), indicated that the value in use of our investments is higher than their carrying value.